Pro Archia Poeta: Exordium or introduction

 He continues with this approach in the final lines of this section where he proposes that even if Archias were not enrolled as a citizen, his virtuous qualities should compel us to enroll him.

 Narratio or statement of the case

 Cicero begins his account of Archias' life and travels through Asia and Greece during the poet's early career before his first arrival in Rome.
 He says that he was yet only sixteen or seventeen years old, wearing the striped toga or praetextatus, when he began his studies in the arts and gained the attention of some of Rome's most influential citizens.
-Cicero emphasizes the stature of those who gave patronage to Archias by altering the usual word order.
+Cicero emphasizes the stature of those who is gave patronage to Archias by altering the usual word order.